parthebhan/parthebhan/README.md

 - **Generative AI:** RAG (Retrieval-Augmented Generation), LLMs, Chatbot Development
 - **Certifications:** Google Advanced Data Analytics, IBM SQL and Python for Data Science

-## 💞️ Collaboration Interests
-I am looking to collaborate on projects involving machine learning, deep learning, generative AI, and data analysis.
-I am particularly interested in contributing to innovative projects that leverage AI to solve complex challenges.

----

-I am eager to contribute to your team with my practical experience and a commitment to continuous learning.
-Let's create something amazing together!